hoepeyemi/fusee/README.md

 # Fusee Backend

-A secure Express.js backend with Prisma, PostgreSQL, and comprehensive security features for Solana wallet integration.
+A secure Express.js backend with Prisma, PostgreSQL, and comprehensive security features for Solana wallet integrat

 ## Features